magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_monastery-of-confusion.md

 When it’s like this there can’t be any dullness or drowsiness.
 You won’t have any doubts.
 Back and forth between initial and discursive thought, initial and discursive thought, over and over again and rapture comes.
-Then there is
+Then there is *sukha.*

 This takes place in sitting practice.
 After sitting for a while, you can get up and do walking meditation.
 The mind can be the same in the walking.
-Not sleepy, it has and , and , then rapture.
-There won’t be any of the and the mind will be unstained.
-Whatever takes place, never mind;
-you don’t need to doubt about any experiences you may have, be they of light, of bliss, or whatever.
+Not sleepy, it has *vitakka* and *vicāra*, *vitakka* and *vicāra*, then rapture.
+There won’t be any of the *nīvaraṇa,* and the mind will be unstained.
+Whatever takes place, never mind; you don’t need to doubt about any experiences you may have, be they of light, of bliss, or whatever.
 Don’t entertain doubts about these conditions of mind.
 If the mind is dark, if the mind is illumined, don’t fixate on these conditions, don’t be attached to them.
 Let go, discard them.
 Keep walking, keep noting what is taking place without getting bound or infatuated.
 Don’t suffer over these conditions of mind.
 Don’t have doubts about them.
 They are just what they are, following the way of mental phenomena.
 Sometimes the mind will be joyful.
 Sometimes it will be sorrowful.
 There can be happiness or suffering; there can be obstruction.
 Rather than doubting, understand that conditions of mind are like this; whatever manifests is coming about due to causes ripening.
 At this moment this condition is manifesting; that’s what you